Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Introduction

-The analysis of competing algorithms is not straightforward, since there are many types of algorithms, and many different assumptions that one can make.
-To make our results comparable to previous research, we analyze a specific (yet common) reinforcement learning algorithm called Q-learning (we describe it in Section \ref{sec:MARL}), the goal of which is to learn how different actions (such as prices, or bids on ads) translate to outcomes (such as sales) in different states (such as the prices of competitors, and the firm's previous prices).
-Although we focus on a specific implementation of a specific algorithm, we prove that are findings are likely to generalize to other types of algorithms, if they have some level of price exploration built into them.

-Our analysis combines three approaches---first, we use an analytical model to analyze a benchmark case of pure competition (without algorithmic pricing and bidding) to show the effect of ad bids and search costs.
-Second, we use an extensive empirical simulation to analyze algorithmic pricing and bidding to show that prices (and bids) could be lower when algorithms learn to coordinate in a setting with high consumer search cost.
-Third, we estimate search costs and algorithmic pricing adoption using a self-collected large-scale dataset from Amazon.com and provide empirical evidence that prices are indeed lower in markets with higher consumer search cost and higher algorithm usage.
+Our analysis combines two approaches---we use an analytical model to analyze a benchmark case of pure competition (with complete information where algorithmic pricing and bidding are not needed) to show the effect of ad bids and search costs.
+We then use an extensive empirical simulation to analyze algorithmic pricing and bidding using RL to show that prices and bids could be lower when algorithms learn to coordinate in a setting with high consumer search cost.
+We also estimate search costs and algorithmic pricing adoption using a large-scale dataset from Amazon.com and provide evidence consistent with prices being lower in markets with higher consumer search cost and higher algorithm usage.
+To make our results comparable to previous research, we analyze a specific, yet common, RL algorithm called Q-learning (described in Section \ref{sec:MARL}).
+We later discuss the generalizability of our findings to other types of learning algorithms.